PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

       }
     EOF

-You can also query data using the arrow operators as you would for :ref:`JSON columns <json_columns>`.
+You can also query data using the arrow operators.
+See :ref:`composite_array_columns`.

 Ranges
 ------